clodal/next-react-app-aug-2020-demo/README.md

 # Next React App Demo

-This is a demo of a dummy Next.JS React App
+This is a demo of a dummy webapp built on top of the following technologies:

+1. React
+2. NextJS
+3. Material-UI
+4. React-Hook-Form + Yup

 ## Installation